gargpriyanshu66/portfollio/README.md

-# Siddharth Shekhar Portfolio
+# Portfolio Design

 This repository contains the source code for Siddharth Shekhar's personal portfolio website, built using HTML and CSS.

 ## Overview

-The portfolio website showcases Siddharth Shekhar's qualifications, certifications, and provides a way to contact him.
+The portfolio website showcases yours's qualifications, certifications, and provides a way to contact him.
 It includes sections for displaying his education background, certifications, and a contact form.

 ## Acknowledgements